ThursdayChurch/styleguide.thursdaychurch.org/rock-docs.md

 #### Automatic Replies

 Rock automatically generates a response email with a payment receipt that shows any balance as well as a payment link.

+##### Additional Confirmation Details

-To add additional details, submit it as part of your event request, or edit your Registration Instance and look for **Additional Confirmation Details**.
+Additional Confirmation Details are included with the event registration confirmation email.
+To add additional details, submit it as part of your event request, or edit your Registration Instance and look for the **Additional Confirmation Details** text box.

+##### Additional Reminder Details

+Text sent with the optional event reminder email.
+This email is triggered by setting a **Send Reminder Date** on the event registration instance.

 #### Notifications and Registration Contacts